Free-trade zone: History

 An early type of special economic zone was free ports, these historically were endowed with favorable customs regulations.
 In modern times, free port has come to mean a specific type of special economic zone, for example LADOL.

 All "free ports" in the world were permitted by the respective states, save the Free Port of Trieste that with the signing of the 16th Resolution of the Security Council of the United Nations (10 January 1947) and the signing of the Treaty of Peace with Italy (10 February 1947, ratified 15 September 1947) was put territorially under the sovereignty of the United Nations itself.
 As cited on Annex VIII, Article 3, paragraph 2: "The establishment of special zones in the Free Port under the exclusive jurisdiction of any State is incompatible with the status of the Free Territory and of the Free Port".
 For example, it was not possible to apply the "Italian Law on Ports" in the extraterritorial free zones of the UN Free Port of Trieste with the effect that all actual territorial concessions were null and void.

-In 1954, the Free Territory of Trieste was dissolved and given to its neighbours, Italy and Yugoslavia.